CBI begins probe into Jhalda Cong councillor's murder | Law-Order

 Earlier in the day, Jhalda witnessed protests by Congress workers, who took to the streets in a huge rally opposing the formation of Jhalda municipal board by TMC.

-Congress supporters, mostly women, clashed with the police and broke barricades put up to stop them from marching to the municipality building, the venue for the formation of the board.
-Purnima Kandu, who too is a Congress councillor, entered the municipality and protested against the formation of the board.
+Congress supporters, mostly women, clashed with police and broke barricades put up to stop them from marching to the municipality building, the venue for formation of the board.
+Purnima Kandu, who too is a Congress councillor, entered the municipality and protested against formation of the board.

 Later, Congress called a 12–hour strike in Jhalda on Wednesday, Purulia district Congress leader Nepal Mahato said.

-The TMC had bagged 103 out of the 108 civic bodies in the Jhalda municipality of West Bengal.
+The TMC had bagged 103 out of the 108 civic bodies in West Bengal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)